Xitonight/Matuvim/README.md

 And uninstall the packages, that's it.

 If you need any help feel free to open an issue or to contact me directly :)

+## Credits

+I want to thank [Axenide](https://github.com/Axenide) for this absurdly well done plugin and for all i've learnt from him.